harrisonized/harrisonized.github.io/_posts/2019-05-14-gradcafe-physics.md

 test_f1_score =  0.5743329097839899
 ```

 The ROC AUC stands for the [Receiver Operating Characteristic](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) Area-Under-the-Curve (AUC), and it has a [probabilistic interpretation](https://www.alexejgossmann.com/auc/) that given a random positive-negative pair that the classifier will classify each correctly.
-In other words, the test score says that given a pair of entries from the test set, in which one student was admitted and one was rejected, the classifier will correctly classify them 62% of the time.
+In other words, the ROC AUC says that given a pair of entries from the test set, in which one student was admitted and one was rejected, the classifier will correctly classify them 62% of the time.
 Better than a coin flip, but not great either.

 What about the [F1 score](https://en.wikipedia.org/wiki/F1_score)?
 The F1 score is the accuracy score if I set my threshold to balance precision and recall.
 In other words, if I adjust the threshold higher, then my precision will rise while my recall will fall, and vice versa.
 Let's see what this looks like in graphical form.